eFinder

 “Shares of Meta Platforms were up 1% and Alphabet slightly higher after the verdict, little changed on the news.”

-INSUFFICIENT EVIDENCE — No evidence in archive to confirm stock market reactions to the verdict.
+No evidence found in web search, cross-references, or Wikipedia to confirm stock market reactions to the verdict.

 “A Meta spokesperson said 'We respectfully disagree with the verdict and are evaluating our legal options.'”

-INSUFFICIENT EVIDENCE — No evidence in archive to verify Meta's spokesperson statement.
+No evidence found in web search, cross-references, or Wikipedia to confirm Meta's spokesperson statement.

 “U.S. technology companies have faced mounting criticism in the last decade over child and teen safety.”